 If you are doing anything outside of your comfort zone, you are likely to hit a wall.
 But getting through it doesn’t have to feel like you’re digging yourself out of prison with a spoon.
 Instead, it can feel like winning all the time, or a lot of the time anyway, even though getting to your actual goal may be a long way off.
 The key is to have little wins along the way.

 Here’s 10 categories where you can find an easy win.
-Then you can let that momentum keep you headed towards your goals:
+Then you can let that momentum keep you headed towards your goals.
+Watch the video below!

 1. Take it easy (productivity)